kbase/relation_engine_importers/README.md

 ## Setup

 For Ubuntu (and possibly other distributions) ensure that the appropriate `python-dev` package is installed, e.g. `sudo apt install python3.7-dev`.
+Alternatively, you can use [pyenv](https://github.com/pyenv/pyenv) to manage your python installations.

 With [pipenv](https://github.com/pypa/pipenv) installed, run: